stephenbawks/aws-lambda-layer/README.md

 | `node`               | `nodejs/node_modules` |
 | `python`             | `python`              |

-## Example Workflow
+## Examples

-There is also some example file you can check out here to get yourself started quickly.
+There is also some example requirements file as well as a Github Workflow file you can check out here to get yourself started quickly.

 | Example                 | Link                                                    |
 | ----------------------- | ------------------------------------------------------- |